llawlaw23/Food_Production_Analysis/README.md

 - What are the top five foods has the highest total from the packing and transport??

-- What are the top five foods best protein with the lowest emissions?
+- What are the top five foods with the least environment impact?

 🛠️ Tools & Libraries